xMedox/NeonEngine/README.md

 **Rendering:**
 - Added the ability to set the font size
 - The drawString method now takes the color in before the scale
+- Now only the red component of the glowMap gets used
+- Removed particle bloom

 **Other:**
 - Cameras now have a mode value